A Better Place to Put Your Cash Cushion in 2025: The Betterment Emergency Fund

 Betterment Emergency Fund vs. a savings account

 How can that be possible?
 One word: Inflation.
-The buying power of every dollar decreases in value (on average) 2-3% every year—so although your cash may be gaining 0.5% in a High-Yield Savings Account, it can still net a loss year over year thanks to inflation.
+The buying power of every dollar decreases in value (on average) 3% every year.

 Does that mean you should have no cash in your portfolio?
 Obviously not—things happen, and there are those obnoxious things called bills that need to be paid.
 You certainly want enough cash on hand to cover the next 60 days of your life at any given time, and probably more than that—but beyond your realistic “cash on hand” amount, you (typically) don’t want 5+ figures of wealth sitting dormant in a traditional savings account.*

-*If you’ve got a similar situation to me: Unmarried but engaged, no children, a stable source of income (plus a few more), etc. If you’re a single mom of 5 and paying a mortgage, I’d adopt a more risk-averse attitude.
+*If you’ve got a similar situation to me—no children, renter, dual-income, etc. If you’re a single parent paying a mortgage, I’d adopt a far more risk-averse attitude.

 I don’t make the decision to recommend Betterment’s Emergency Fund account lightly, as I had always religiously followed the “6 months of cash” dogma of Personal Finance Dot Com.